sgminer-dev/sgminer/doc/configuration.md

 *Supported:*

 * `adaptive-n-factor` - Vertcoin-style adaptive N-factor scrypt.
   N-factor defaults to 11.
-Aliases: `adaptive-n-factor` (to be removed in future versions) and `nscrypt`.
+Aliases: `adaptive-nfactor` (to be removed in future versions) and `nscrypt`.
 * `scrypt` - Litecoin-style static N-factor scrypt.
 * everything else - currently defaults to `scrypt`, subject to change